By Kanbon

 Core Strengths

-- Local-first data handling establishes a privacy-first brand moat
+- Local-first data handling functions as a privacy-focused moat

-- Minimalist design language reduces user cognitive load
+- Minimalist design philosophy reduces cognitive load for new users

 Critical Frictions